 - 5 Mac App store blank screen and other issues on macOS Catalina

 - 6 Wrap up

 - 7 Reader tips

-- Open FaceTime or iMessage and log in using your Apple ID– that often jump-starts your Apple Service apps including the App Store
+- Open FaceTime or iMessage and log in using your Apple ID (or sign out and then back in)– that often jump-starts your Apple Service apps including the App Store

 - Quit App Store and reopen holding the Shift Key on the left side of the keyboard.
 Once the app store opens, try updating the apps

 - If you use a VPN, toggle it off

 - Shut Down and then power up (DO NOT USE RESTART–perform a full shut down)